-The Fund also has a binding commitment to carbon intensity lower than the benchmark.
+The Fund also has a binding commitment to lower carbon intensity, and greater board diversity, than the benchmark.

-abrdn apply a set of company exclusion which are related to normative screening (UN Global Compact, ILO and OECD), Norge Bank Investment Management (NBIM), State Owned Enterprises (SOE), Weapons, Tobacco, Gambling, Alcohol, Thermal Coal, Oil & Gas, and Electricity Generation.
+abrdn apply a set of company exclusion which are related to normative screening (UN Global Compact, ILO and OECD), Norges Bank Investment Management (NBIM), State Owned Enterprises (SOE), Weapons, Tobacco, Gambling, Alcohol, Thermal Coal, Oil & Gas, and Electricity Generation.
 These criteria are applied in a binding manner and on an ongoing basis.

 The investment approach reduces the investment universe by a minimum of 25%.

-The Fund commits to a minimum of 80% in Sustainable Investments, including a minimum commitment of 15% to assets with an environmental objective and 15% to social objectives.
+The Fund commits to a minimum of 75% in Sustainable Investments, including a minimum commitment of 15% to assets with an environmental objective and 15% to social objectives.

-Good governance

-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.